awsaimlkenyaug/exam-simulator-js/README.md

 8. Click "Finish Exam" when you're done or when time expires
 9. Review your results and optionally review your answers

+### Converting VCE to PDF

+1. Upload a VCE file
+2. Click the "Convert to PDF" button
+3. The PDF will be generated and downloaded automatically
+4. Open the PDF in any PDF reader

 ## File Format Support

 ### VCE Files